Naif-Ganadily/EE_596_NLP_Project1/README.md

 In this part, the bag of words representation is used to represent the movie reviews.
 Each review is represented as a vector with the same length as the vocabulary, with each element in the vector corresponding to the count of a specific word in the review.
 The logistic regression model is then applied on this representation.

 ## * Part 3: Logistic Regression with Pretrained Word Embeddings
 In this part, pretrained word embeddings (GloVe) are used to represent the movie reviews.
 Each review is represented as the sum of its word vectors.
-A linear layer is applied on top of the sentence representation, and logistic regression is performed.
+A linear layer is applied on top of the sentence representation, and logistic regression is performed, leveraging deep learning methodologies.

 ## Evaluation Metrics
 The models are evaluated using the following metrics: